 A complete application includes:

-- $60 non-refundable application fee (fee waiver may be available)
+- $70 non-refundable application fee (fee waiver may be available with demonstrated financial need)

 Western Washington University

 516 High Street